DisclosureWe earn commission on partner links; ranking is set by our published methodology — not advertisers.

 Rybelsus is FDA-approved for T2D, not weight loss.
 Form's endo team handles that indication.

-Affiliate disclosure: we earn commission on outbound clicks but ranking order is set by our clinician-vetted methodology.
+Affiliate disclosure: we earn commission on outbound clicks but ranking order is set by our published methodology.
 Read policy.

 Pick your insurance situation.
 Your monthly cost + best route update live.